seasketch/geoprocessing/packages/wiki-docs/Tutorials.md

 }
 ```

-### Metric group for data source with multiple classes
+### Metric group for vector data source with multiple classes

 Our example data `benthic` is a single file with different habitats defined by a `class` parameter.
 While there were many types of habitats, we may want to only focus on Sand, Rubble, and Rock.
 In this case, `classKey` must be `class` and `classIds` have to match the features in the vector file.
 My metric group would look like this: